 Want to cook with fresh pumpkins at home?
 Learn the anatomy of a pumpkin and how to buy & store pumpkins for eating and for decorating.
-Plus, fantastic sweet and savory pumpkin recipes!
+Plus, fantastic sweet and savory pumpkin recipes you family will love!

-Whether you're a pumpkin newbie, or you’re just looking for fresh inspiration with some new and exciting pumpkin recipes, keep reading to learn how all about how to buy the right kind of pumpkins for cooking at home!
+Whether you're a pumpkin newbie, or just looking for fresh inspiration and new pumpkin recipes, I've got you covered.
+Keep reading to learn how all about how to buy the right kind of pumpkins for cooking at home!

 What Is A Pumpkin?

 Pumpkins are a type of squash believed to originate in United States.
 Cultivated primarily for decoration, they are most widely known for pumpkin pie, a staple of Thanksgiving.
-They are rich in alpha & beta-carotene, which helps your body make Vitamin A, as well as lutein, which helps with vision.
+They are rich in alpha and beta-carotene, which helps your body make Vitamin A. They also have lots of lutein, which helps with vision.

-"How do I know what makes a good pumpkin?", you ask.
+"How do I pick the perfect pumpkin?", you ask.
 Here are my tips for choosing the best pumpkin for your needs, whether decorative or for cooking with.

 - Firm.
 Find a pumpkin that isn't squishy and doesn't give when you apply a little pressure.